Ilya-Shirikov/Ilya-Shirikov/README.md

 ### 📚 Education
 - 🔭Graduated from the MGUTU University.
 Razumovsky in the direction of electric power.
--📝 Professional retraining program at Yandex Practicum for Data Science
+- 📝 Professional retraining program at Yandex Practicum for Data Science

 ### 💼 Experience
-- 👨‍💻 Analyzing data using statistical methods to identify patterns and trends -👨‍💻Building predictive models using machine learning algorithms -👨‍💻Creating data visualizations to communicate insights to stakeholders
+- 👨‍💻 Analyzing data using statistical methods to identify patterns and trends
+- 👨‍💻Building predictive models using machine learning algorithms
+- 👨‍💻Creating data visualizations to communicate insights to stakeholders